AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 * Add CI to self-hosted runners.
 * Add CI for Google Swiftshader

-### MVP TODO

-* Document how generic pointers work.

 ## Test Status

-No CI is yet setup, tested sycl test suite locally on AMD Phoenix integrated GPU and AMD MI100 & MI200 discrete GPUs.
-MI200 has several fails that need investigated (See [issue 9](#issue-9)) but otherwise the fails can be categorize
-as:

 | Suite                     | Status |
 | ------------------------- | ------ |